Healthy Watershed, Healthy Martinez: Evaluating Solutions for Watershed Climate Resilience in the Alhambra Creek Watershed

 About the Community

 Martinez is a city of 37,287 situated on the Carquinez Strait at the mouth of the Sacramento and San Joaquin Rivers in the San Francisco Bay Area of California.
-It serves as the county seat of Contra Costa County and possesses a densely built historic downtown in the north, with more recent suburban development characterizing the city moving south.
+It serves as the county seat of Contra Costa County and possesses a densely built historic downtown in the northern part of the city, with more recent suburban development characterizing the city moving south.
 To the west of the city sit scenic hills of preserved wildlands.
 Much of the city lies in the watershed of Alhambra Creek, at the top of which is home to the John Muir National Historic Site.
-Celebrated naturalist John Muir is a major source of local pride.
+John Muir, a major source of local pride, is known as the “Father of National Parks” and celebrated for his contributions to the protection of wilderness and natural resources.
 At the bottom of the watershed is a center of petroleum refining and related industries.
 This industry is of great importance to the local economy but its effects have raised watershed and marine health concerns.

 About the Project